PatrickvanEwijk/UpperboundApproachesDuality/README.md

-This folder corresponds to an analysis of various upper bound duality approaches for stopping problems, based on Rogers (2002) and Haugh and Kogan (2004).
+This directory corresponds to an analysis of various upper bound duality approaches for stopping problems, based on the dual representation by Rogers (2002) and Haugh and Kogan (2004).
 The approaches are compared to the application of stopping a fractional brownian motion and bermudan max call (with multiple exercise rights, which should be used (if so) at different dates).
 Generally, the primal LSMC is implemented using the Longstaff & Schwartz approach (2001), but using all trajectories rather than the ones in-the-money.